0xTas/entityjesus-bypass/README.md

 If this process doesn't work, please ensure that 'pip3' is in your path, or install the modules manually.

 Afterwards, this script **will not** install any additional packages, update itself, or make any network connections.

+In game, you'll want to set your Client's Jesus module to solid mode, and then assign the proper hotkey to it for the script to toggle ('k' is the default).
+If you're using Future client, strict and solid mode both work, but neither are quite perfect like Lambda's Solid Jesus is.
+You can play with the timings in the script to maybe improve the behavior.
+The default 0.32 works perfectly for Lambda, while Future likes a slightly smaller timing like 0.29.

 ### Troubleshooting